 - Save a document

 - Export a still image

 - Export a structure file

+- Export a 3D model of the structure

 - Export an animation or video

 - Save or export a report

 Save a document

 To save a new document in the .structure format, or to overwrite a previously saved version of the document, choose File > Save, or use Ctrl+S (Win) or Cmd+S (Mac).
 If you want to preserve the earlier version of a .structure document, or store a copy of the document with a different name or location, use File > Save As instead.
 Both commands save a "snapshot" of the Protean 3D document at the time of the save, including the settings, view layout and placement of panels.